eridgraves/spotify_album_blur/README.md

 # Recreating Spotify's Album Art Blur

 - Spotify's iOS app automatically generates a background glow around the album art of the currently playing song.
-I first became interested in Spotify's implementation of this feature when I noticed that the glow color of Brockhampton's "Saturation III" was different for different songs. (as of 09/07/2019 Spotify has since fixed this bug)
+I first became interested in Spotify's implementation of this feature when I noticed that the glow color of Brockhampton's "Saturation III" was different for different songs despite them sharing the same album art. (as of 09/07/2019 Spotify has fixed this bug)
 - This is somehow related to the colors present in the artwork, but not necessarily an exact replication of the art (like android's scale and blurred art when playing)
-- Sometimes it seems like its able to catch highlight/accent colors, other times, it is just the most prevalent color.
+- Sometimes the glow is highlight/accent colors of the artwork, but other times it is just the most prevalent color.
 - This project is my attempt to write code that generates a glow color value from colors in an album cover.